Home About Blog Contact

 What a Proper Gearbox Diagnostic Actually Examines

-A proper diagnostic on a complex automatic gearbox begins before any fluid is drained and before any component is removed.
-The transmission control module is scanned using brand-specific software, not a generic OBD reader, to retrieve all stored and active fault codes and to access the module’s live data stream.
-Accurate diagnosis relies on both the right equipment and technicians who understand how to interpret manufacturer-specific transmission data.
+A good diagnostic on a complex automatic gearbox starts before any fluid is drained and before any part is removed.
+The gearbox control module is scanned with a brand specific software and not a generic OBD reader to read all stored and active fault codes and access the module’s live data stream.
+You need the right equipment and the right technicians who can understand the manufacturer-specific gearbox data to be able to properly diagnose.

-Live data from the transmission module shows solenoid response times, hydraulic pressure values at each shift point, torque converter lockup engagement data, and the transmission fluid temperature at the time of recorded fault events.
-This data distinguishes between a fault that sits in the electronic and hydraulic control layer, which is often repairable without a full rebuild, and a fault that indicates mechanical wear inside the gearbox, which requires a different decision.
+Live data from the gearbox module includes solenoid response times, hydraulic pressure values at each shift point, torque converter lockup engagement data and the gearbox fluid temperature at the time of recorded fault events.
+The data differentiates a failure in the electronic and hydraulic control layer, which is often repairable without a complete rebuild, and a failure as an indicator of mechanical wear inside the gearbox, which requires a different decision.

-The fluid is then inspected.
-Colour, smell, and the presence of metallic particles in the fluid and on the filter element all indicate the wear level of the internal clutch packs and friction surfaces.
-Clean fluid with solenoid fault codes points toward a fluid service and solenoid replacement.
-Dark fluid with significant metallic contamination in a high-mileage unit points toward a rebuild assessment.
-The diagnostic process exists precisely so that this distinction can be made accurately, before any repair scope is committed to.
-For a factory-level scan across every control module in the vehicle, our diagnostic service covers this in full.
+The fluid is then examined.
+The colour, smell and presence of metallic particles in the fluid and on the filter element all indicate the level of wear of the internal clutch packs and friction surfaces.
+Clean fluid with solenoid fault codes means fluid service and solenoid replacement.
+A high-mileage unit with heavy metallic contamination in the dark fluid is an indication for a rebuild evaluation.
+This is precisely the purpose of the diagnostic process: to be able to make this distinction correctly before embarking on any repair scope.
+Our diagnostic service can perform a complete factory-level scan of all vehicle control modules.

 When to Repair When to Rebuild and When to Replace